Biden administration considering Richard Cordray for the Fed’s top banking cop

 Over the past few months, Sarah Bloom Raskin, a former Fed governor and former deputy secretary of the Treasury Department, has also been mentioned for the job by liberal economists and others close to the Fed.
 It’s unclear how closely she is being considered by the Biden administration.

-People close to the Hill and White House said that Cordray specifically has support from Sen. Elizabeth Warren (D-Mass.), who has sharply criticized the Fed’s moves to relax Wall Street oversight.
+People close to Capitol Hill and the White House said Cordray specifically has support from Sen. Elizabeth Warren (D-Mass.), who has sharply criticized the Fed’s moves to relax Wall Street oversight.
 Warren is also opposing Powell’s renomination as Fed chair, having previously called him “a dangerous man” over his record on banking issues.

 Warren’s office declined to comment.
 A spokeswoman for Sen. Sherrod Brown (D-Ohio), who chairs the Senate Banking Committee, also declined to comment.

 Biden has a tremendous opportunity to shape the central bank.
-Last week, he reappointed Powell for another term as chair and elevated Lael Brainard, the Fed board’s only Democrat, to vice chair.
-Now attention shifts toward whom the administration will fill the central bank’s remaining vacancies.
+Last week, he reappointed Powell as chair and elevated Lael Brainard, the Fed board’s only Democrat, to vice chair.
+Now attention shifts toward how the administration will fill the central bank’s remaining vacancies.

 In addition to vice chair for supervision, there are two empty governor seats.
 Last week, Biden said additional Fed nominations could be expected starting in early December.